1jsingh/rl_dqn/README.md

-# rl_dqn
+# About
-Implementation of Dueling Double DQN (DDQN) algorithm for Atari games
+Implementation of Dueling Double DQN (DDQN) algorithm with prioritized experience replay for Atari games